Skip to footer content

 Modern web applications rely heavily on JavaScript for rendering content.
 Whether it's charts, dynamic forms, or single-page applications, IronPDF's rendering engine handles them all.

-For this example, we will take this HTML file with JavaScript content and convert it to PDF.
+For this example, we'll take an HTML file with JavaScript content and convert it to PDF.

 [Function("ConvertComplexHtmlToPdf")]